ratwolfzero/Emergent-Dimension/README.md

 ## Historical Context

-Although its precise origin is unclear, stereographic projection can be traced back to Ancient Greek astronomy.
+Although its exact origin is uncertain, stereographic projection is strongly associated with ancient Greek astronomy.

 ## Stereographic Projection as an Analogy